mautic/mautic-documentation/pages/02.Home/02.Contributing/docs.en.md

       - [reference note](#reference-note)

-## Get Started
+## Getting Started
- Although we support using both GitHub and Grav for making changes to the documentation, we'd prefer contributions using GitHub for the following reasons:
+ GitHub and Grav can be used for contributions to the Mautic documentation, but we'd prefer GitHub for the following reasons:

-- *versions* - Anyone can restore previous versions or refer to any version of the file.
+- *Versions* - Previous versions can be easily restored or viewed.
-- *authorship* - Not only every file but every line has its author.
+- *Authorship* - Each file and line has its author.
-- *community contributions* - You needn't worry about deleting someone else's work while working on the same document.
+- *Community contributions* - Collaborate on a document without deleting other contributors' work.

-You might require some knowledge of Git to clone, modify, commit, and push changes.
-However, there is a way to avoid that and edit the files directly in the GitHub web interface or via our web-based interface using the Grav CMS.
-To learn how to contribute using GitHub, see [Using GitHub](#using-github).
-If not, you can contribute easily [using Grav](#using-grav).
+While working with GitHub requires some knowledge of Git to clone, modify, commit, and push changes, you can choose to edit the files directly in GravCMS web interface.

+For more information on how to contribute using GitHub, refer to the [Using GitHub](#using-github) section.
+For more information on how to contribute using Grav, the refer to [Using Grav](#using-grav) section.

 ## Report Issues and Fix Bugs
-If you intend to make any changes to the documentation, we recommend filing an issue.
-This allows us to reach an agreement on your proposal before you put significant effort into it.
-To report new issues or fix existing issues, visit the [Mautic Documentation Issues][doc-issues] page on GitHub.
+To make changes to the current documentation, we recommend you to file an issue to reach an agreement on your proposal before putting significant effort into it.
+To report new issues or fix an existing issue, visit the [Mautic Documentation Issues][doc-issues] page on GitHub.

-A great place to start and familiarize yourself with our contribution process is to take a look at the list of **`good first issues`** that we have earmarked for new contributors.
+You can familiarize yourself with the Mautic contribution process by  looking at the list of **`good first issues`** that have been earmarked for new contributors.
 These issues have a relatively limited scope.

-If you wish to fix an issue, please check the comment thread to ensure that no one else is already working on a fix.
-If nobody is working on it at the moment, please leave a comment stating that you intend to work on it to avoid any accidental duplication of your effort.
+To own and fix a ticket, check the comment thread of the GitHub ticket to ensure that no one else is already working on it's fix.
+If no owners are assigned, leave a comment stating that you intend to work on it to avoid any accidental duplication of your effort.

-## Documentation Repository Structure
+## Understanding the Documentation Repository Structure
-The Mautic documentation repository consists of the following files and folders:
+Mautic documentation is written using [Markdown markup][markup], a simple but flexible text formatting language.
+The Markdown files are appended with the *.md* extension.

-The **`README.md`** file serves as the introduction and description of this repository.
-This file does not contain any product documentation.
+The **`README.md`** file introduces and describes the repository, and does not contain any product documentation.

-The folders in this repository are grouped together by topics.
+Available folders in the repository include:
  - The **`pages`** folder contains folders for each chapter in the Mautic user guide.
-Each folder contains *.md* files (one per language - currently English only) that you can edit along with images used in this page.
-For example, within the *Campaigns* folder, you'll sub-folders for subtopics such as *Managing Campaigns*, *Campaign Events*, etc. Each of these folders contain its own **`docs.en.md`** file and all images used in the *.md* files.
+Each folder contains its own **`docs.en.md`** (one per language - currently, English only) file and the different images used in the *.md* files.
+For example, within the **Campaigns** folder, you'll find sub-folders for sub-topics such as **Managing Campaigns**, **Campaign Events**, etc..
   - Similarly, the **`plugins`** folder contains folders for each plugin that Mautic offers.
-   - The **`themes`** folder contains all the themes available for this repository.
-Each folder contains supporting files for a separate theme.
+   - The **`themes`** folder contains a folder with supporting files for an available theme available for this repository.

 ## Style Guide

-For keeping contributions consistent, we encourage you to read our Style Guide which is a set of conventions that we follow while writing documentation for Mautic.
+We encourage you to read the [Mautic Style Guide][style guide] for a consistent tone, voice, and messaging across the Mautic user documentaion.
 You can find our Style Guide [here][style guide].

- Mautic documentation is written with [Markdown markup][markup], a simple but flexible text formatting language.
-The Markdown files are appended with the *.md* extension.

 ## How to contribute
+On the [Issues][doc-issues] section of the Mautic user documentaion GitHub repository, select an issue you want to work on, and leave a message for a Mautic administrator to assign it to you.

+You can choose to contribute using either Gitpod or GitHub.

-### Using Grav
+### Using Gitpod

-Previously GitBook was used to manage the Mautic documentation.
-However, this became cumbersome to maintain and difficult for those who were not familiar with Git.
-After exploring various solutions, the Education Team decided that Grav would best meet the needs of the Community.
-1. Go to [the login page][mautic-docs-login].
-Create a Mautic Community login, or log in with your existing forum/website account.
-1. Send a message on the [Documentation slack channel][mautic-docs-slack] to have your account raised to 'editor' - get a Slack invite [here][mautic-slack-invite].
-1. When logged in, go to the admin panel (ask the team for the link) and make your changes.
+For more information on how Gitpod works, watch [this](https://www.youtube.com/watch?v=D41zSHJthZI) video.

-### Using GitHub
+### Using GitHub Desktop

+To contribute using GitHub:
-1. Fork this [GitHub][mautic-docs-github] repository.
+1. Fork this [GitHub][mautic-docs-github] repository to add it to your profile repositories.
+1. Clone the project from your account on to your machine to have a local copy of the project.
+Ensure that the development environment setup is exactly as stated in the project’s readme file.
+1. Launch the GitHub desktop client on your machine.
+1. In the top section of the GitHub desktop client, select **mautic-documentation** as your **Current Repository**.
+1. To create a new branch, select **Current Branch** to expand the window.
+1. On the **Branches** tab, select **New Branch**.
+1. On the **Create a Branch** window, enter a descriptive **Name** (for example, {your-username}-{issue-that-is-going-to-be-fixed}), and click **Create Branch**.
+This is your working directory.

+After you have finished working on your assigned GitHub ticket, you must publish the branch for review.

+To publish your edits to your local branch:

+1. In the top section of the GitHub desktop client, select the **Current Repository** tab.
+<br>The **Current Repository** section lists the changes you have made to your file.
+1. In the bottom section of the **Current Repository** tab, enter a brief summary and a message describing the key edits you have made to your document. <br>Refer to repository guidelines.
+1. Click **Commit to {branch name}**.

+After pushing the edits to the local branch, to create a pull request:
+1. Navigate to your GitHub account (for example, https://github.com/{username}/) on the portal.
+1. Click on your profile in the upper-right corner to select **Your respositories > mautic-documentation**. <br> A notification detailing your push to your branch with a button labeled **Compare & pull request** is displayed at the top of the page.
+1. Click **Compare & pull request**.
+1. On the Open a pull request page, enter details about the changes you have made to the document. <br>Reference any [Issues][doc-issues] that the current pull request (PR) resolves so that they are automatically linked.
+For example, if the PR closes an existing issue #0001, reference it in the description as 'closes #0001'.
+1. Click **Create pull request** to generate the PR link.
+1. Share the pull request (PR) link at https://github.com/mautic/user-documentation.

-1. Select a file to edit on your fork.
+Select a file to edit on your fork.
 1. Make your commits.
 1. Open a pull request to `base fork: mautic/mautic-documentation` with `base: master`.
 1. Include and reference any [Issues][doc-issues] your Pull Request addresses.
 Be sure to write 'closes #0001' if your PR will close an existing issue, so that they are automatically linked.

-#### Editing documentation using the command-line
+### Using the Git command-line

-If you want to edit documents using the Git command-line system, read this section.
-You can also use the GitHub CLI utility that makes working at the command line easy.
+To edit documents using the Git command-line system:

-1. In the command-line `cd` to where you want the documentation repository to be located.
+1. On the command-line window, enter `cd` to change to the location of the documentation repository.
 1. Clone this repository.

     ````console